 You might always ensure your kids have a healthy lunch and dinner prepared, but are you also feeding yourself with fresh vegetables?
 It’s important to take the time for each meal and make sure you get the needed vitamins through your food and not letting this slip.

 Do you take the time to sit down for lunch and not multitask?
 Mindful eating has been proven to reduce many negative consumption habits, leaving you feeling more satisfied.
+You might also like to try making some infused mushroom tea as apart of your personal self-care routine.
+Mushrooms provide many health benefits because they are packed with essential nutrients like protein, fibre, vitamin C, vitamin B, and calcium.
+You can read more about the health benefits of mushrooms here.

 Learn from others